 Mass Spectrometers

 By varying the magnetic field in the mass spectrometer, ions of different mass-to-charge ratio will be deflected into the detector, producing a charge proportional to the number of ions.
-This spectrum can then be used to determine the relative abundance of isotopes of an atom, to identify chemical compounds, or to deduce the structure of a certain molecule.
+This spectrum can then be used to determine the relative amount of isotopes of an atom, to identify chemical compounds, or to deduce the structure of a certain molecule.

 Nuclear Magnetic Resonance Spectrometers